Garibaldi Lake – Table of Contents

 Garibaldi Lake in Garibaldi Provincial Park is a stunning, glacier-fed lake that sits 1,450 m high, surrounded by snow-capped mountains, glaciers, alpine meadows and volcanic structures.
 It is a great day hike, and even better camping destination.
 Camping at Garibaldi Lake provides opportunities to explore other nearby hikes such as Black Tusk and Panorama Ridge.

-There are 50 campsites at the lake, which are only available by reservation as of 2016 through the Discover Camping website.
+There are 50 campsites at the lake, which are only available by reservation through the Discover Camping website.

 This is a very popular hike, so expect crowds unless you go outside of July and August, which is when the flowers are in full bloom.